omicscodeathon/neurovar/README.md

 * The shiny app was then transformed into a cross-platform desktop application using useing Electron and Node.js.

 ## Implementation and  Operation

+NeuroVar is :

 >> Desktop application

 >> Do not require any computational skills to use

 >> Platform independent

 >> All requirement are installed automatically with the tool

 >> Input :  It requires gene expression CSV files and genetic variants VCF files as inputs.

-Note : The files are expected to be divided into two folders, named ''controls'' and "patients", containing the VCF files of the controls and patients groups respectively.
+>> Note : The files are expected to be divided into two folders, named ''controls'' and "patients", containing the VCF files of the controls and patients groups respectively.

+## Installation

+The tool could be installed from this website : https://sites.google.com/view/neurovar

 ## Usage